-Barb served as a retail pharmacist for many years with Kmart Pharmacy between Illinois and Pennsylvania.
-She also has experience in the realm of independent pharmacy.
-In December 2017, Barb began specializing in cannabis pharmacy.
-Since then, she has assisted in the opening of two medical marijuana dispensaries in Pennsylvania, Justice Grown then Ethos.
-She currently works per diem for Ethos as well as per diem for CVS.
+Barb served as a retail pharmacist for many years with Kmart Pharmacy between Illinois and Pennsylvania before the company closed its doors.
+Barb also has experience in the realm of independent pharmacy and cannabis pharmacy.
+She assisted in the opening of two medical marijuana dispensaries in Pennsylvania before returning to her retail pharmacy roots.
+She currently works as a retail pharmacist with CVS Pharmacy.

 Barb was diagnosed with breast cancer three months after the birth of her third child in August 2012.
 After undergoing the standard “chemo, surgery, radiation” treatment for HER2+ breast cancer at the age of 34, Sciandra became passionate about researching alternative forms of medicine.
 Barb was very fortunate to qualify for an immunotherapy vaccine clinical trial at The University of Pennsylvania in Philadelphia, PA to prevent a breast cancer recurrence.
 Despite this treatment that Barb attributes to saving her life, it remains unavailable for main-stream use as it has not yet been approved by the FDA.